 “Have you told the buyer about your parents’ murder?”
 Samuel challenged.

 From the deeper frown passing over Joseph’s face, Isabella decided not to give further information, “Of course not, Sam, as you indicated, I would only get pennies.
 I have decided to wait to sell until the violence stops.”

 Samuel looked appeased, “Well that sounds reasonable and a lot safer.
 And I’m glad that you came here last night instead of sleeping out on the range like sometimes our new cowboy does.”

 Isabella lifted her eyebrows at the cIsabellalier hand signal and name that Samuel indicated as he pointed at his brother.

 “I’m not a new cowboy.
 I’ve always been a cowboy.
 I just took up soldiering as a hobby.
 I’m just checking the border as my hobby masters assigned.”

 “Yes,” Samuel frowned.
 “These powers that be are really getting on my nerves making you go out to the borderland while they sit safely in their offices.
 And you go in disguise.
 How come you’re not wearing your uniform?
 I bet you don’t even know who ‘they’ are by name.”

 “I know who they are Sam.
 But you’re not supposed to know.
 That’s what’s killing you.
-You’re as curious as Ava, here.”
-Joseph frowned as Samuel turned to Ava.
+You’re as curious as Isabella, here.”
+Joseph frowned as Samuel turned to Isabella.
 “Joe only got two of your bags out of the car last night.
 Do you want to stay here?”

 “I think not.”